Search Menu

 So how do you get your dog-safe sunscreen on your wiggly pup?
 Carefully.

 First, test a small amount on one spot to be sure it doesn’t cause an allergic reaction.
-Next, be sure to put it on the spots most exposed to sunshine, such as the bridge of the nose, ear tips, skin around the lips, groin, and inner thighs – and anywhere else where pigmentation is light.
+Next, be sure to put it on the spots most exposed to sunshine, such as the bridge of the nose, ear tips, skin around the lips, groin, and inner thighs.
+Also, apply sunscreen anywhere else where pigmentation is light.
 When applying it to your dog’s head, be sure not to get any in their eyes.
-And once you apply the sunscreen, watch that your dog doesn’t lick it off for about 10 or 15 minutes – until it’s been fully absorbed.
+Once you apply the sunscreen, watch that your dog doesn’t lick it off until the product is fully absorbed.

 You should apply sunscreen about 20 minutes before your dog goes out.
-And while they are out in the sun, reapply the sunscreen every 4 to 6 hours or after your dog goes swimming.
+Once your dog is out in the sun, reapply the sunscreen every 4 to 6 hours.
+You should also reapply sunscreen after your dog goes swimming.

 Dog Sunscreen Alternatives

 Dog sun hats and even dog goggles are also available to protect your pup when they’re out in the sun.
-Alternatively, try to keep your dog out of direct sun during the hottest parts of the day, and provide plenty of shade while you are enjoying outdoor activities like swimming.
+Alternatively, try to keep your dog out of direct sun during the hottest parts of the day.
+Provide plenty of shade while you’re enjoying outdoor activities like swimming.
 All dogs, especially puppies and older dogs, are at risk for heat stroke, so it is very important to make sure they have access to lots of fresh, cool drinking water at all times.

 Beagle dog drinking water to cool off in shade on grass hiding from summer sun .
 Summer background.
 Tired of summer heat.